openshift/enhancements/enhancements/baremetal/coreos-image-in-release.md

 build time.
 Instead this will be accomplished by *MAGIC*.
 Uploading the ISOs to the lookaside cache in Brew is one possibility.

+Different processor architectures require different ISOs (though all are represented in the stream metadata).
+It may make sense to have a separate Dockerfile for each architecture.
+For the foreseeable future, we only need to be able to pull a container for the local architecture that contains an ISO for that same architecture.
+In the future, it is possible that the containers for each architecture's ISO may themselves need to be multi-architecture, so that it is possible to run a container image containing an ISO for a *different* architecture.

 The RHCOS release pipeline may need to be adjusted to ensure that the latest ISO is always available in the necessary location.